Avimitin/nvim/docs/addtional.md

 # Vim Rooter

 A plugins that can automatically change your directory to the project root.
 It will find `.git` and `Cargo.toml` and mark their pwd as root pattern.

-I close the automatical directory change behaviour.
-This is because when you are working in a submodule, neogit plugins will generate commit file in parent directory.
-And when you are editing the commit messages, vim-rooter will try to get into the parent project.
-And this will cause neogit commit in the parent directory not commit in the submodule.

-So now you will need to input command `:Rooter` manually.
-But actually this is not a commonly use command, so don't worry.
+It will be automatically triggered after opening the neovim.

+You can also run command `:Rooter` to trigger it.